ijl/orjson/README.md

 # orjson

-orjson is a fast JSON library for Python.
-It benchmarks as the fastest Python library for JSON.
+orjson is a fast, correct JSON library for Python.
+It benchmarks as the fastest Python library for JSON and has comprehensive unit, integration, and interoperability tests.

 Its serialization performance is 2x to 3x the nearest other library and 4.5x to 11.5x the standard library.
 Its deserialization performance is 1.05x to 1.2x the nearest other library and 1.2x to 4x the standard library.

+It differs in behavior from other Python JSON libraries in supporting datetimes, not supporting subclasses without a `default` hook, serializing UTF-8 to bytes rather than escaped ASCII (e.g., "好" rather than "\\\u597d") by default, having strict UTF-8 conformance, not supporting pretty printing, and not supporting all standard library options.

 It supports CPython 3.6 and 3.7.
-Its API is a subset of the API of the standard library's json module.

 ## Usage